MayQueenTechCommunity/WAFER-IMX8MM/README.md

 #### Price and Availability
-WAFER-IMX8MM is now available through direct sales (www.mayqueentech.com).
+CITADEL-HMI is now available through direct sales (www.mayqueentech.com).
-WAFER-IMX8MM is offered in a variety of configurations starting from $190 for 1pc order.
+CITADEL-HMI is offered in a variety of configurations starting from $190 for 1pc order.
 Detailed ordering and pricing information is available on sales contact window.
 <br>